 This food has 395 calories per cup with 40% crude protein, 15% crude fat, 4% crude fiber, and 10% moisture.
 Moisture is crucial since cats typically don’t drink enough water.

 Grain-free means this recipe is completely void of wheat, corn, or soy—which can upset a cat’s natural process of digestion.
 Instead, the product has healthy antioxidants, fatty acids, and amino acids to keep your feline active and strong.

 Though American Journey obtains its ingredients from trusted sources worldwide, each bag is manufactured in US facilities.
 The price is friendly for most buyers.
 And the kibble is in tiny bits, so it’s easy to chew for young, capable adults as well as elderly cats.

-All in all, we think this is the best dry cat food of 2022.
+All in all, we think this is the best dry cat food of the year.

 2. Wysong Epigen Starch-Free Chicken Formula Grain-Free Dry Dog & Cat Food – Best Value

 We think Wysong Epigen Starch-Free Chicken Formula Grain-Free Dry Dog & Cat Food is the best dry day food for the money.
 It’s an all-around nutritious recipe that is friendly to your wallet while still providing a terrific diet for your companion.

 This recipe has organic chicken as the first ingredient, and a whooping 60% protein content.
 The formula contains only 15% crude fat, 4% crude fiber, and 10% moisture.
 There are 489 calories per cup.

 It is loaded with probiotics, prebiotics, enzymes, antioxidants, vitamins, and minerals, providing solid sustenance to various parts of the body.